quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part31_Conclusions.md

 Background context explaining the concept.
 In reinforcement learning, Watkins's Q(λ) algorithm is a variant of Q-learning that uses eligibility traces to balance between exploitation and exploration.
 The algorithm maintains an eligibility trace vector for each state-action pair, which allows it to accumulate credit over time.

 Relevant formulas:
-- \(Q(s_t, a_t)\) = target value function
+- $Q(s_t, a_t)$= target value function
-- \(\lambda\) = decay rate of the eligibility trace
+- $\lambda$= decay rate of the eligibility trace

 :p What is Watkins's Q(λ) algorithm used for?
 ??x
 Watkins’s Q(λ) algorithm is used in reinforcement learning to balance between exploitation and exploration by using eligibility traces.
-It modifies the standard Q-learning update rule by introducing a parameter \(\lambda\) that controls how much credit should be given to past state-action pairs.
+It modifies the standard Q-learning update rule by introducing a parameter $\lambda$ that controls how much credit should be given to past state-action pairs.

 Code example:
 ```java